trevorkbond/JobApp/README.md

 - **WebSocket** - Server sends real-time notifications of when jobs are shared with them
 - **React** - Application ported using React framework.
 May breakdown project into components

+## HTML Deliverable

+I built out the basic structure of JobApp in HTML.
+Here is a list of things that I did:

+- Built out page structure for login and main page using headers, main sections, footers, and asides
+- Inluded an image in the header of each page
+- Added placeholder login fields using a form
+- Added placeholder database information with a table on the jobs page
+- Used simple JavaScript to add minor functionality for showing forms to add a job or share a job
+- Added a placedholder aside field to display a notification (will be implementing live notifications with WebSocket)
+- The sign in button links to the jobs page, and the sign out button links back to the login page
+- Updated my [HTML notes](./notes/html-deliverable.md) with things I learned in the process